CMiSSioN/CBDebugEnvironment/Core/CustomAmmoCategories/README.txt

 {
 "debugLog":true, - enable debug log
-"SpawnProtectionAffectsCanFire": true - if true weapon can't fire if its owner under spawn protection "SpawnProtectionAffectsBurningTerrain": true, - if true spawn protection also prevent burning terrain of any kind.
+"RestoreEjectedWeapons": true, - ejected weapon will not be counted as destroyed at the end of the battle "HexSizeForMods": 30 - hex size used for moved hexes modifiers calculations "SpawnProtectionAffectsCanFire": true - if true weapon can't fire if its owner under spawn protection "SpawnProtectionAffectsBurningTerrain": true, - if true spawn protection also prevent burning terrain of any kind.
 "SpawnProtectionAffectsDesignMasks": true, - if true spawn protection also prevent weapon from changing terrain.